AN/CPS-1

 The AN/CPS-1, also known as the Microwave Early Warning (MEW) radar, was a semi-mobile, S band, early-warning radar developed by the MIT Radiation Laboratory during World War II.
 It was one of the first projects attempted by the Lab and was intended to build equipment to transition from the British long-wave radar to the new microwave centimeter-band radar made possible by the cavity magnetron.
-This project, led by Luis Walter Alvarez, became the world's first microwave phased-array antenna.
+The project was led by Luis Walter Alvarez.

 Deployed to the European Theater in 1944, the MEW proved to be an extremely effective radar against German V-1 flying bombs and V-2 rockets.
 After the war, the AN/CPS-1 was adopted for use by civil aviation becoming the first radar used to track aircraft on civil air routes in the United States.

+The designation "CPS" under the JETDS system means “Fixed, Radar, Search” electronic device.

 Background

 In 1940, Vannevar Bush, head of the National Defense Research Committee, established the "Microwave Committee" (section D-1) and the "Fire Control" division (D-2) to develop a more advanced radar anti-aircraft system in time to assist the British air-defense effort.
-In September of that year, a British delegation, the Tizard Mission, revealed to US and Canadian researchers that they had developed a magnetron oscillator operating at the top end of the UHF band (10 cm wavelength/3 GHz), allowing greatly increased accuracy.
-The magnetron, developed in 1940 by John Randall and Harry Boot at the University of Birmingham, provided a good power source and made microwave radars feasible.
-Bush organized the Radiation Laboratory (Rad Lab) at the Massachusetts Institute of Technology (MIT) to develop applications using it.

-As one of the lab's first projects it was meant to replace older, longwave, early warning radars such as the SCR-270, SCR-527 and SCR-588 that were proving to be less effective as the Germans increased their radar jamming and deception.
-In working on the Microwave Early Warning system (MEW), Luis Alvarez invented a linear dipole array antenna that not only suppressed the unwanted side lobes of the radiation field, but also could be electronically scanned without the need for mechanical scanning.
-This was the first microwave phased-array antenna, and Alvarez used it not only in MEW but in two additional radar systems.
-The antenna enabled the Eagle precision bombing radar to support precision bombing in bad weather or through clouds.
-It was completed rather late in the war; although a number of B-29s were equipped with Eagle and it worked well, it came too late to make much difference.

-Development

-The original idea for the MEW sprung from a discussion between Alvarez and famed Welsh physicist Taffy Bowen on November 19, 1941, that centered on developing a better radar for bombing.
-Alvarez's initial idea involved placing a twenty-foot antenna on an aircraft's wings that utilized a waveguide with slots cut into it to create narrow. high-resolution beams.
-This idea became the catalyst for the ground-based MEW.
+In September of that year, a British delegation, the Tizard Mission, travelled to the US and Canada to appraise them on their advances in various fields.
+Among these was the magnetron, invented earlier that year by John Randall and Harry Boot.
+In contrast to existing systems like Chain Home that operated in the VHF meter wavelength bands, the magnetron produced a signal at 10 cm wavelength (3 GHz).
+The resolution of any optical system, including radars, is a function of the aperture and wavelength.
+By working at shorter wavelengths, the magnetron allowed a radar with a similar resolution to be built with a much smaller antenna.

+To take advantage of the new design, Bush organized the Radiation Laboratory (Rad Lab) at the Massachusetts Institute of Technology (MIT) to develop applications using it.
+Among the early projects were replacements for the SCR-270 gun laying radar and the SCR-527 and SCR-588 medium-range early warning radars.
+All of these were based on VHF systems like Chain Home, and the possibility of reducing their size while at the same time increasing their accuracy represented a significant advance.

+During follow-up meetings on 19 November, Luis Alvarez and Taffy Bowen were talking about the air-to-ground bombing radar concept, which was being developed in the UK as H2S.
+Alvarez came up with the concept of embedding a waveguide in the leading edge of an aircraft's wing and then using phased array techniques to steer it left and right for scanning the ground.
+He was given the go-ahead to begin development of the AN/APQ-7 system which saw some use on the Boeing B-29 Superfortress late in the war.